cs-uob/COMSM0049/docs/coursework/COURSEWORK.md

 ### Project demonstration - group (grade 20%)

 You will demonstrate that your solution works.
-You will submit a video demonstrating your project.
+You will submit your code and a video demonstrating your project.
 Your project should be coming with a README.
-You will follow the readme instruction and demonstrate that you obtain the results presented in the paper and that you can reproduce the evaluation.
+You will follow the readme instruction and demonstrate that you obtain the results presented in your report and that you can reproduce the evaluation.
 The video should be no longer than 10 minutes.

 The easiest way to record your “screen” is to use OBS or ZOOM.